-182 The Sluice, a small boat passage that dries, leads from Goose Bay to the west side of the Tusket Islands.
+82 The Sluice, a small boat passage that dries, leads from Goose Bay to the west side of the Tusket Islands.
 Lights (281, 282) are shown from skeleton towers near the centre of The Sluice.

-10 miles west of Pubnico Point, and 6 miles north of Flat and Round Islands.
+83 Tusket Islands. - This group of islands, the highest of which has an elevation of 34 m, are situated about 10 miles west of Pubnico Point, and 6 miles north of Flat and Round Islands.
 Schooner Passage and Ellenwoods Channel lead through the group in the general direction of the tidal streams.
 Ellenwoods Channel is used by local fishermen and should not be entered, however, Schooner Passage can be navigated by small vessels but extreme caution is necessary during poor visibility.
 Submarine cables are laid between many of the Tusket Islands and the mainland to the north.

-84 Tidal Streams. - Among the Tusket Islands, the general direction of the flood stream is NW and the ebb stream SE, but this is much affected by the land; heavy tide rips and eddies are numerous.
+Tidal Streams. - Among the Tusket Islands, the general direction of the flood stream is NW and the ebb stream SE, but this is much affected by the land; heavy tide rips and eddies are numerous.
 The average rate of the tidal streams in Ellenwoods Channel runs 4 knots, and in Schooner Passage 3 knots.

-Outer Bald Tusket Island (43°36'N, 66°01'W), 16 m high and bare, is the south island of the group.
-With a steep cliff and a single dwelling at its south end, the island, which is radar conspicuous, is easily recognized from the others of a smaller group known as the Bald Islands.

-TUSKET WEDGE - EAST SIDE (2000)
+85 Outer Bald Tusket Island (43°36'N, 66°01'W), 16 m high and bare, is the south island of the group.
+With a steep cliff and a single dwelling at its south end, the island, which TUSKET WEDGE - EAST SIDE (2000)